 Is there anything else I should know?

-High levels of vitamin C (ascorbic acid), lipaemia, haemolysis, and hyperthyroidism can interfere with test results.
+High levels of vitamin C (ascorbic acid), lipaemia and haemolysis can interfere with test results.

 -